Five number summary inputs

 FAQ:

-The methods use different positions in the sorted list.
-Tukey hinges takes medians of the lower and upper halves, Inclusive percentile interpolates on a 0 to 1 inclusive scale, and Exclusive percentile interpolates from interior percentile positions.
+They choose Q1 and Q3 from different positions in the sorted list.
+Tukey hinges use medians of lower and upper halves, inclusive percentile interpolates on a scale that includes endpoints, and exclusive percentile uses interior percentile positions.

 Why is the outlier fence not applied?

-A fence is not applied when No outlier fence is selected, when there are fewer than four values, or when IQR is zero.
-In those cases, Fence Review keeps the whiskers at the minimum and maximum.
+A fence is not applied when No outlier fence is selected, when there are fewer than four values, or when the IQR is zero.

 Glossary: